 See a photo of the premiere at the Warner.
 It appears that "White Christmas" and "Strategic Air Command" (opening April 28, 1955) were the only films shown horizontally at the Warner.
 The equipment was evidently removed in the early 60s.

 The May 1955 release "The Far Horizons" is on various lists as playing the Warner in an 8 perf print.
 But it actually opened May 25 at the Orpheum, Vogue, Picwood and a half dozen drive-ins.
 The Warner did get a long, long exclusive L.A. engagement of "The Ten Commandments" beginning November 14, 1956 and running until September 1957.
-There's no indication that it was anything other than a 4 perf reduction print.
+It was a 4 perf reduction print with mono optical sound.

 A look down on one of the prototype horizontal VistaVision projectors.
 With 8 perforations per frame, the film speed was twice normal 35mm -- 180 feet per minute.
 In the early runs of "White Christmas" they were playing the Perspecta optical soundtrack on separate machines.
 What looks like a soundhead is just a feed sprocket and several rollers.
 Photo: Mark Gulbrandsen collection.
 The shot made an appearance in the November 1954 American Cinematographer article "VistaVision Moves Forward."